mlegere1323/RobotRoom/README.txt

 and some interesting lighting effects.
 Also, there's a sphere mirror on the table that animates on command in a circle.

-Object collision (no including detection of walls in the scene) was not achieved successfully so as to allow the robot to manipulate objects in the 3d scene, but a basic framework exists for it to be done.
+Object collision (not including detection of walls in the scene) was not achieved successfully so as to allow the robot to manipulate objects in the 3d scene, but a basic framework exists for it to be done.